 Even the Writing Center is infused with social justice education.
 It affects the basic writing courses (see page 18) and the courses that train writing teachers.
-The following is from the Writing Center's "Our Training's Mission" found on its Google Site:26

-"In brief, we identified our mission as increasing critical awareness of privilege among consultants and helping equip them to participate in conversations about social justice within the Writing Center and the university context.
+The following is from the Writing Center's "Our Training's Mission" found on its Google Site: "In brief, we identified our mission as increasing critical awareness of privilege among consultants and helping equip them to participate in conversations about social justice within the Writing Center and the university context.
 Our goals for this training can be broken out in detail as follows:

+S¢

+Ś

-- Consultants should understand privilege both their own and that of students they work with. - Consultants should be mindful of "how one's own experiences have shaped these [cultural] expectations, and how to recognize and respond to such biases," as described in §6.1 of Boise State's university-wide learning outcomes27 for students. - Consultants should have a shared vocabulary with which to describe social justice issues.
+Consultants should understand privilege - both their own and that of students they work with.

+Consultants should be mindful of "how one's own experiences have shaped these [cultural] expectations, and how to recognize and respond to such biases," as described in §6.1 of Boise State's university-wide learning outcomes for students.
+Consultants should have a shared vocabulary with which to describe social justice issues.
 In order for conversations about social justice to succeed, we need to be talking about the same issues.
-Familiarity with basic terminology (privilege, ideology, oppression, marginalization, equality versus equity, etc) is vital. - Consultants should have to wrestle with the issue of when to speak up about oppressive ideologies or actions.
+Familiarity with basic terminology (privilege, ideology, oppression, marginalization, equality versus equity, etc) is vital.
+Consultants should have to wrestle with the issue of when to speak up about oppressive ideologies or actions.
 Do students with problematic papers deserve a safe space in the Writing Center?
 What does it mean for us to respect their views?
-Do we have a responsibility to intervene, or is there room for a consultant to choose to let it slide? - Consultants should "respect all identities, cultures, and points of view writers bring to the Center," as described in our mission statement. - Our Writing Center should make diversity of consultants a priority.
-Our Writing Center's staff is and has historically been almost exclusively white and female.
+Do we have a responsibility to intervene, or is there room for a consultant to choose to let it slide?
+Consultants should "respect all identities, cultures, and points of view writers bring to the Center," as described in our mission statement.
+Our Writing Center should make diversity of consultants a priority.
+Our Writing Center's staff is - and has historically been - almost exclusively white and female.
 Although the final decision is up to the directors, veteran consultants are highly involved in the hiring process, screening and recommending candidates and conducting official interviews; thus, it's important that diversity be on our minds.
 Conclusion: Even the writing center is a place dedicated to social justice ideology at Boise State.

-SOCIAL JUSTICE DEPARTMENTS HIGHLIGHTED

-GENDER STUDIES

-2020 Mission Statement from its website: "The program offers gender/sex/sexuality/intersectionality/diversity/ race theory courses, and/or courses taught with an interdisciplinary lens.
+"Mass movements can rise and spread without belief in a God, but never without belief in a devil." - Eric Hoffer 💽 Social Justice Ideology in Idaho Higher Education SOCIAL JUSTICE DEPARTMENTS HIGHLIGHTED GENDER STUDIES 2020 Mission Statement from its website: "The program offers gender/sex/sexuality/intersectionality/diversity/ race theory courses, and/or courses taught with an interdisciplinary lens.
 It seeks to provide students with an opportunity to learn about all forms of hierarchy and power relations which in turn perpetuate gendered socioeconomic and political structures."
 Encourages "students to think outside the box and engage in critical thinking regarding the ethics and politics of equality and justice, and links the questions of gender and sexuality (both men and women) to all forms of hierarchical differences."

-CORE COURSES

-GENDER 200 Introduction to Gender Studies: "Interdisciplinary, multicultural introduction to gender studies that provides foundation for further study.
+CORE COURSES GENDER 200 Introduction to Gender Studies: "Interdisciplinary, multicultural introduction to gender studies that provides foundation for further study.
 Draws selectively from scholarship and creative work of various fields to examine how concepts of gender shape lives, personal relationships, and social institutions.
 Gender issues will be studied from a multicultural perspective across lines of class, race, and ethnicity."
 GENDER 301 Feminist Theory: "Students encounter new perspectives by examining major theories directly useful to scholars in search of understanding and explaining gender relations."
+HISTORY DEPARTMENT 2020 Mission Statement from its website: The department is committed to "excellence in: